xuefengCrown/SchemeInJava/tail_recur_elimination.md

 When targeting higher-level languages, like C or the JVM, this becomes difficult – although recent VMs like .NET’s support tail calls.
 We explore several techniques that have been developed to perform TCE in such contexts.

+### Summary
+Tail call elimination consists in compiling tail calls specially, so that the activation frame of the caller is freed before the called function is invoked.

+This technique reduces memory usage and makes it possible to write loops using recursion without overflowing the stack.

+Tail call elimination can be hard to implement efficiently when the target platform is uncooperative.